 I was in the bathroom getting ready to take a shower and saw myself in the mirror.
 To say the least, I wasn’t happy with I witnessed.

 There were fats hanging on the sides of my body that I have never had before.

-The first thing that I did was researching online on the best workouts and healthy eating habits.
+The first thing I did was research online for the best workouts and healthy eating habits.

 But despite the lack of results, I didn’t give up.

-Fortunately, they introduced me to the program P90X.
+Fortunately, they introduced me to a workout program.